 The mission of the STD/HIV program is to promote healthy sexual behavior and reduce the impact of Sexually Transmitted Diseases (STDs) and HIV infections within Pima County.
 The STD/HIV Program staff members serve both the individual and the community by serving as a resource in community health promotion, providing counseling and testing, partner counseling and referral services, education, and clinical services for the diagnosis and treatment of sexually transmitted infections.
 Please be aware that waiting time for services will vary depending on the number of clients present.

-Clinical services are offered at the Theresa Lee Clinic Monday through Friday.
+Clinical services are offered Monday through Friday.

 What to expect: